Qutub Khan Qutbuddin: Death

 Abdul Qawi had a group of elites from the city sign their names to a false confession (mehzara) under duress.
-The confession was introduced as evidence but the judge demanded an in-person testimonial.
+The confession was introduced as evidence but the qadi (judge) demanded an in-person testimonial.
 On 26 Jumada al-Akhir, Abdul Qawi summoned two children from Qutbuddin's household who confessed under the false-pretense that Qutbuddin would be released.
 The judge instead issued a death sentence.